aridjayarecipes/cutesrecipes.web.app/content/post/2454-how-to-make-homemade-irmgards-iffits-bung-it-all-in-soup-very-healthy-and-low-calorie.md

 recipeinstructions:
 - "Add all veg to a medium sized pan"
 - "Add water"
-- "Crumble on stock cube & sprinkle all spices on."
+- "Crumble on stock cube &amp; sprinkle all spices on."
 - "Stir, then pop lid on and leave until veg are soft.
 I used an 8 in 1 on 140 for 45 minutes"
 - "Cool for few minutes, Stir then blend with a stick blender until smooth."
 - "Divide into 4 bowls..I got 1350 mils total of 250 calories.
-Serve or put into lidded containers & keep in the fridge for upto 4 days."
+Serve or put into lidded containers &amp; keep in the fridge for upto 4 days."
 categories:
 - Recipe
 tags: